We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Acupressure mats can take some getting used to.
 The spikes are sharp and can cause discomfort or pain for several minutes before they start to warm up to the body and feel good.

-- try sitting on it: You can also sit on or against the mat in a chair so that your butt and lower back have direct contact.
+- Try sitting on it: You can also sit on or against the mat in a chair so your buttocks and lower back have direct contact.

-- Start with a layer between yourself and the mat: Wearing a light shirt or placing a piece of thin fabric over the spikes may help you acclimate to the feeling of the mat.
-Users report that they get the best results when the mat is in contact with their bare skin, but don’t feel the need to go shirt-off right away.
+- Start with a layer between yourself and the mat: Wearing a light shirt or placing a piece of thin fabric over the spikes may help acclimate you to the feeling of the mat.
+Users report getting the best results when the mat is in contact with their bare skin, but don’t feel the need to go shirt-off right away.

-- reposition yourself carefully: Don’t fidget or move around on the mat, as you may more readily pierce or scratch your skin that way.
+- Reposition yourself carefully: Don’t fidget or move around on the mat.
+You may more readily pierce or scratch your skin that way.

-- use consistently: Mats take getting used to, but really seem to work for many people.
+- Use consistently: Mats take getting used to, but they do seem to work for many people.
 If this product appeals to you, stick with it and give it time to work.

 When choosing an acupuncture mat, you’ll want to consider:

-- materials: Acupressure mats come made from a range of highly synthetic and eco-friendly materials.
+- Materials: Acupressure mats are made from a range of highly synthetic and eco-friendly materials.
 The materials used to make the mat are usually one of the biggest factors in the price.
-You’ll want to look for a mat within your budget made of durable materials that you’re comfortable with.
+You’ll want to look for a mat within your budget made of durable materials you’re comfortable using.

-- number of spikes and style: Mats differ in the number of spikes they have and even the shape/style of the spikes.
-You’ll want to note how the spikes are attached to the mat since this can impact how long they last without breaking off!
+- Number of spikes and style: Mats differ in their number of spikes and even the shape/style of their spikes.
+You’ll want to note how the spikes are attached to the mat since this can affect how long they last without breaking off.

-- any “bonus” items: Acupressure pillows, balls, and even mini acupressure mats may all be included with your purchase.
+- Any “bonus” items: Acupressure pillows, balls, and even mini acupressure mats may be included with your purchase.
 These can be especially helpful if you plan to use acupressure on your arms, legs, hands, and feet.
-If you plan to take your mat with you, you may want to look for one that comes with a carrying case.
+If you plan to travel with your mat, you may want to look for one with a carrying case.

 What are the benefits of lying on an acupressure mat?